solita-staskila/tvpt2023_demo/README.md

 # tvpt2023_demo
-A demo game where you have to guess the number for Information and Communications Technology qualification made with React.js framework.
+A demo web-game where you have to guess the number, made with React.js framework.

+This demo is made for Information and Communications Technology qualification.

 <br>